marccoup/marccoup.uk/content/articles/jake-wedding-speech.md

 So, it's year 6 at school, 2007 (I think), we're the big age of 11.
 Neither of us has managed to shake the other one off yet, often just the case of the blind following the blind if I'm honest with you.
-The SATs are in full swing, worst thing ever we thought at the time, such a stressful stressful time.
+The SATs are in full swing, worst thing ever we thought at the time, such a stressful time.
 We've got an exam that day, Jake and I are stood outside the classroom waiting patiently to be called in and eventually we are.
 I take my seat, ready to go.
 Jake on the other hand seems to be, I don't know?
 Having a wander around?
 Actively circling the room like a dog spinning before it sits, which he eventually does.
 Now these are words paraphrased and de-lorry-driver-languaged from Jake himself,